veiston/aalto-aging-with-ai/README.md

 # 📞 Easy Call Help

 **One line**
-A simple phone line with AI that helps older adults stay independent and active, no apps needed.
+A simple voice based AI phone line that supports older adults, families, and researchers, no apps needed.

+---

 ## 🎯 Goal

-Support independence, reduce tech complexity.
+Increase independence, reduce tech friction, and create a safe communication channel between older adults, families, and research teams.

+---

 ## 📗 What it does

-Elderly people call the number, or get reminder calls.
-It answers questions, explains things, suggests nearby activities, and can book events or call trusted contacts with clear consent.
-Can match the elderly persons call topic with what family member could help them the most.
-👪 Family members can create the initial profile for the elderly person which includes family relations data, disabilites, past injuries, common hard topics, medication.
+### 🧩 Daily support

+- Answers questions with simple speech
+- Suggests nearby activities (no booking)
+- Gives reminder calls
+- Routes the call to the best matched family member when appropriate
+- Can search the web to give real time factual information regarding topics the elderly person is looking for.

+### 👪 Family profile

+Relatives set up an initial profile containing:

+- Family relations
+- Disabilities, past injuries, medications
+- Stress points, communication preferences
+  The system uses this for safer, personalized interactions.

+### 🔬 Scientific survey engine (new idea)

+Researchers upload text surveys.
+AI converts them into natural phone interviews, runs the full call, records answers, and returns clean datasets.
+This gives universities, cities, and UX teams affordable access to older adults, a group normally very hard and expensive to reach.

+### 🎙️ Voice state analysis (new idea)

+Before each survey or longer conversation, the AI analyzes the first seconds of speech:
+pause length, speech rate, variability, rhythmic stability, loudness.
+This estimates cognitive readiness and avoids overload by postponing when the person sounds fatigued.

+### 🚨 Health and wellbeing signals

+Detects early signs of decline or emergencies from pattern changes:
+missed calls, slower speech, confusion spikes, changes in routine.
+Sends alerts to a designated relative.
+Never diagnoses, only notifies about patterns.

+### 📊 Opinion and micro statistics

+Runs short in call micro surveys.
+Collects anonymized opinions and self reported data for city planning, social care, and research.

+---

-## ⭐ Features
+## ⭐ Feature list

-- Phone based, voice first
+- Voice first phone interactions
+- Daily support and reminders
+- Family configured context and routing
+- Scientific surveys by phone
+- Voice based readiness analysis
+- Early pattern detection and alerts
-- Local events and booking
+- Micro surveys and statistics
-- Reminder calls
-- Multilingual, simple language
+- Multilingual simple language
-- Clear consent before actions

-## 🗣️ Example use

-- "What should I do today", checks nearby events and offers booking
-- "What is paddle", explains and offers signup
-- Medication reminders with short steps
+---

 ## 👥 Who it helps

-Older adults, people living alone, users with limited mobility, and anyone preferring voice over apps.
+Older adults, people living alone, families who need early signals, municipalities, researchers, and UX teams.

+---

 ## 🔧 Tech stack

-- Admin panel -website (or app) for family members to configure the elderly persons profile.
+- Admin panel for family and researchers
 - Silero VAD, voice detection
 - Twilio, call handling
 - Mu law converter, audio codec